SunsetRiley/SunsetRiley/README.md

 - 💞️ I’m looking to collaborate on basically anything Lua or Java related
 - 📫 How to reach me leomartynenko@icloud.com or leomartynenko98@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I don't know
+- ⚡ Fun fact: I like frogs

 <!---
 SunsetRiley/SunsetRiley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.